aalto-speech/ite-typing-dataset/README.md

   * Contains information for each word e.g. the average typing time, number of BS/ITE used.
 * word_dict3_fi.pkl
   * Contains information for each word e.g. the average typing time, number of BS/ITE used.

+## Typing test

+* kirjoitustesti-master.zip

+    Compressed zip file contains typing speed test application for Finnish language.
+The source code is the updated version of the typing test application which has been previously used to collect large sets of observations for typing on a physical keyboard and on mobile devices.